intel/intel-device-plugins-for-kubernetes/cmd/fpga_admissionwebhook/README.md

 Requested FPGA resources are translated to AF resources.
 For example, `fpga.intel.com/arria10.dcp1.1-nlb0` is translated to `fpga.intel.com/af-d8424dc4a4a3c413f89e433683f9040b`.

-In orchestration mode, `fpga.intel.com/arria10.dcp1.1-nlb0` gets translated to `fpga.intel.com/region-9926ab6d6c925a68aabca7d84c545738`, and, the corresponding AF IDs are set in environment variables for the container.
+In orchestrated mode, `fpga.intel.com/arria10.dcp1.1-nlb0` gets translated to `fpga.intel.com/region-9926ab6d6c925a68aabca7d84c545738`, and, the corresponding AF IDs are set in environment variables for the container.
 The [FPGA CRI-O hook](../fpga_crihook/README.md) then loads the requested bitstream to a region before the container is started.